 Laser Safety

 Our new 1000mW@1meter diode laser module with a range of 3000 meter is classified as class 4, the laser power is measured out of the laser housing at a distance of 1 meter.
-We have measured temperatures on the laser spot at a distance of one meter with a thermal camera which shows no effect on temperature rise, this makes it almost impossible to cause eye damage, but glare is still a problem that must be taken into account during use.
-Even if the safety is better than expected, the laser precautions should be followed.
+We have measured temperatures on the laser spot at a distance of one meter with a thermal camera which shows no effect on temperature rise, together with 1 meter NOHD it makes it impossible to cause eye damage.
+Even if the safety is high, the laser precautions should be followed.

 Near Endagered | Vulnerable | Endagered | Critically Endagered |